 Social Network For CISO (Chief Information Security Officers)

-This article gives us 5 fundamental steps and questions one must ask to understand the crisis of the Incident.
-This includes understanding the incident, the control points, plan of action, communication, business impacts.
+This article gives a 5 principal steps and questions one must solicit the emergency from the cyber security incident response steps.
+This includes the incident, the control points, plan of action, communication, business impacts.

 Step 1 - Is there really an incident?